 President Franklin D. Roosevelt travelled to Pearl Harbor for a personal meeting with his two most senior commanders in the war against Japan, and selected MacArthur’s plan in preference to that of Nimitz.
 Before MacArthur’s forces attempted their invasion of the Philippines islands group, however, the Palau islands group in general, and specifically Peleliu and Angaur, were to be neutralised and an airfield built to protect the right flank of MacArthur’s assault on the Philippine islands group against Japanese air and naval interference from the east.

-Peleliu is a small island about 6 miles (10 km) long and 2 miles (3.2 km) wide.
-Its southern half is relatively flat and protected by coral reefs, which made it a good site for a military airfield to protect the nearby Kossol Roads anchorage.
-Its northern half is dominated by the Umurbrogal ridge, a 300-ft (90-m) coral formation, which was heavily fortified by the Japanese during the war.
+Peleliu is a small island about 6 miles (10 km) long and 2 miles (3.2 km) wide with an area of 5 sq miles (13 km˛).
+Its southern half is relatively flat and protected by coral reefs, which made it a good site for a military airfield to protect the nearby Kossol Roads anchorage, and its northern half is dominated by the Umurbrogal ridge, a 300-ft (90-m) coral formation, which was heavily fortified by the Japanese during the war.
 The whole island was covered with dense jungle, and much of its coast was mangrove swamp.

 The Japanese began to construct military facilities on Peleliu during the spring of 1939, when a force of 3,000 naval troops and 500 Korean labourers was sent to the island.
 A modern airfield had been completed on the island’s southern half by the end of the year, with single 6,000-ft (1830-m) and 3,500-ft (1065-m) runways and excellent facilities which included a two-storey reinforced concrete headquarters building.
 A satellite field was constructed on Ngesebus island, just to the north of Peleliu island, and a 500-yard (460-m) causeway was built to connect the two islands.
 The Japanese also constructed a network land transport facilities, these including roads along both the eastern and western sides of the Umurbrogal ridge.
 Because the island had no natural sources of water, the Japanese constructed a system of cisterns for trapping rainwater.